 Efficient use of resources, re-use and recycling, are also imperatives for sustainable development.
 Material efficiency is an integral part of the modern steelmaking process.
 Our goal is to use all raw materials to their full capacity, ensuring zero waste from steelmaking.
 This ambition guarantees that almost every by-product formed during steelmaking is used in new products.
 This approach minimises the amount of waste sent to landfill, reduces emissions, and preserves raw materials.

 Environmental sustainability is also related to the development of new and stronger products, which in the long-term will provide clear and lasting positive benefits for the environment.

 For the steel industry, the impact of steel during the entire life cycle of products, the use of by-products, recycling, energy and water management are important focus areas.

-Another example is the efficient use of energy.
+Another approach to reducing CO2 is the efficient use of energy.
 This has always been one of the steel industry’s key priorities.
-Cost is a key incentive for this, considering that energy purchases account for 20-40% in basic steel production.
-One worldsteel study estimates that steel companies have cut their energy consumption per tonne of steel produced by 60% since 1960.
+Cost is a key incentive for this, considering that energy purchases account for 20-40% in basic steel production. worldsteel estimates that steel companies have cut their energy consumption per tonne of steel produced by 61% since 1960.
 While existing production technologies are already very efficient, every steel company is at a different point of maturity and development.

 In 2008, Climate Action was launched, under which companies report data on- site - or company-level CO2 emissions.
 A participating company or site receives a report showing the process route average emission data and range to which it can compare itself.
 Read more in the Climate Action Programme section (via the link on the right).